 Call me crazy, but I really enjoyed the planning process.
 We wanted to keep the cost of the wedding within a fairly low budget, but because I was in school at the time, I didn’t have time to DIY everything.
 I had to find other ways to cut costs.
 Here are ten things I learned firsthand while planning my wedding.

-1. Alterations can cost as much or more than the
+1. Alterations can cost as much or more than the dress itself.

 alterations were $250 due to the dress being allover lace and beading.

 The tailor had to remove the beads one by one in the areas she took in, making the process very labor intensive.
 Altering a plain fabric would have been much less expensive.
 If you’re thinking about buying a dress with lots of embellishments, take a photo of the dress to your tailor before you order it and get an estimate so you aren’t shocked later on.